Zip's Mailbox Club › The Wonder Library

 Writing letters for my own kids is how Zip's Mailbox Club started, and age five is right in the heart of who it is built for.

 Each month your 5-year-old gets two pieces of real mail: a personalized letter from Zip - a warm little postage stamp who lives in the mailbox - plus a mid-month surprise.
 The letters are age-banded, so a five-year-old gets short, early-reader text about their real interests, not a page meant for a ten-year-old.
-Every envelope carries a year-long mystery, collectible Mailbox Crew character cards, and simple games and missions.
+Across the year, the big monthly letters carry a year-long mystery, one collectible Mailbox Crew card at a time, and simple age-matched activities.

-Best of all, it is two-way: when your child writes back - even a drawing or a few letters of their name - Zip remembers, and their words show up in the next letter.
-It is $15 a month, cancel anytime, or $150 for a prepaid year that never auto-renews.
-Every envelope is hand-packed in New Jersey, and we launched in July 2026 with our first thirteen founding kids.
+Best of all, it is two-way: when your child writes back - even a drawing or a few letters of their name - Zip remembers, and their words show up in the next letter - here is exactly what happens when your child writes back.
+Current pricing is $19.99 a month or $199.99 for the full year.
+Every envelope is hand-packed with care.

-A short, personalized letter written at an early-reader level and addressed to them by name.
-At five, most kids are learning letter sounds and their first sight words, so a letter about their own interests - with big friendly type and a picture - becomes reading practice they actually want to do.
+The best mail for a 5-year-old is a short, personalized letter written at an early-reader level and addressed to them by name.
+At five, most kids are learning letter sounds and their first sight words, so a letter about their own interests - with big friendly type and a picture or two - becomes reading practice they actually want to do.

 Many can read parts of it, and that is the magic.
 A 5-year-old will often sound out their own name and a few short words while a grown-up reads the rest aloud, then reread the letter again and again.
 Because it is about them, they stay motivated far longer than with a worksheet.

 Yes - age five is one of the best windows for it.
 A monthly letter builds early literacy, gives them something screen-free to look forward to, and teaches patience through the wait.
-Zip's Mailbox Club is age-banded so a 5-year-old gets a letter written to their reading level.
+Zip's Mailbox Club is age-banded so a 5-year-old gets a letter written to their reading level, not a generic page.

 Short notes work beautifully: a few sentences in big print, a sticker, a simple drawing, or a postcard from a trip.
 Keep the words simple and make it about them.
 If you want a monthly rhythm without writing every letter yourself, a personalized subscription like Zip's Mailbox Club handles it - and lets your child write back.